 The good news is as long as you respond to contact within 24 hours, WhatsApp doesn't charge you for messaging.

 WhatsApp API accounts are still only available through partners; generally, these are SMS providers.
 These partners typically charge their standard SMS fee for every message on top of WhatsApp's messaging fee.
-Here is a sample of Twilio WhatsApp pricing.

 The fee paid to WhatsApp depends on the destination country of the message and the type of message.
 There are two types of messages, session messages & template messages.